Ridiktus/DVA269-Lab-Group-1/README.md

 # **_Guide for installation_**

+Python needs to be installed on the user's computer.
+The tested version is python 3.12.1

 Make sure you have the following files downloaded into the same folder before proceeding with the installation:

 1. **Health_app_group_1 part2.py**